zhezhe301/ov_prognosis_prediction/README.md

 ## Getting Started

 These instructions will get you how to run on your local machine for development and testing purposes.
 There are four parts of our codes.
+We recommend restarting the R before running a single R script to make sure that you have cleared the objects from the workspace.

 ## 1. Part1 survival.model